What is the saver’s credit?

 To claim the saver’s credit, you must complete IRS form 8880 and include it with your tax return.
 You’ll need two key pieces of information to fill out Form 8880: your adjusted gross income you calculated on your income tax return, and documents that show your retirement contributions for the year.

-Does the thought of having to complete yet another tax form make your head spin?
-Claiming your saver’s credit is a lot easier with the help of good tax software and tax pros — and both are available through H&R Block.
+Does the thought of yet another tax form make your head spin?
+Don't worry, claiming your saver’s credit is a snap with the help of good tax software that will guide you through step-by-step.